ahmedalkadi/Ahmed_Alkadi_Portfolio.github.io/_portfolio/portfolio-1.md

 - The battery bank is divided into 16 modules, each with 350 (14x25) cells (18650).
 - The outer dimensions of the module are 70cm x 25cm.
 - The outer dimensions of the battery pack are 203cm x 140cm.
-- The required pressure of the pump is estimated to be 270 pascal with a flow rate of around 5 liters/min.
+- The required pressure of the pump is estimated to be 270 pascals with a flow rate of around 5 liters/min.

 <br/><img src="https://ahmedalkadi.github.io/Ahmed_Alkadi_Portfolio.github.io/images/EV/Picture53.png" alt="Cooling Passages" style="width: 100%;">

-## For Simplicity, We Will Only Simulate One Path of the Module to Assure Alignment Between the Analytical and Simulation Results
+## For Simplicity, We Will Only Simulate One Path of the Module to Ensure Alignment Between the Analytical and Simulation Results

 <br/><img src="https://ahmedalkadi.github.io/Ahmed_Alkadi_Portfolio.github.io/images/EV/Picture42.png" alt="Simulation Path" style="width: 100%;">